MyMacroFit

 High Protein Meal Prep for the Week (5 Meals, 35+ Grams Each)

-These 5 meal prep recipes are designed to be batch-cooked in 2 hours or less, stored safely for 4–5 days, and deliver at least 35g of protein per serving.
-They're not diet food — they're meals that actually taste good on day 4.
+These 5 recipes are engineered around that reality: batch-cooked in under 2 hours, stored safely for 4-5 days, and delivering at least 35g of protein per serving.
+Just as importantly, they're built to still taste good on day 4, because the best meal prep in the world is useless if you can't face eating it by Thursday.

 Why Meal Prep Is the Most Underrated Fitness Tool